 The answer: UX-oriented content marketing.

-Why Content and UX are Essential for Growing your eCommerce Business
+Why Content and UX are Essential for eCommerce Growth

 Therefore, engaging content designed with UX principles in mind has the potential to boost almost every improvable metric of your business, which is why eCommerce development companies have been big on UX-oriented content design for their clients.

-Let's take a look at some actionable ways in which good UI/UX design can boost your content strategy.
+Let's take a look at some actionable ways in which good UI/UX designer can boost your content strategy.

 Design with flow and simplicity, prioritise easy navigation